Biomedical Science (BSc Honours) (Level 8)

 - meet the minimum entry requirements

 Leaving Certificate in six subjects i.e. H5 in two subjects, and O6/H7 in four other subjects.
-The six subjects must include Mathematics, a Laboratory Science Subject*, and either English or Irish.
+The six subjects must include English, Irish, Mathematics, and a Laboratory Science Subject*.

 *A H4 must be obtained in a Laboratory Science Subject (from Chemistry, Physics, Biology, or Physics & Chemistry (joint)).